DAG Pipeline API¶

 )

-Returns: str — node ID used in depends_on lists.
+Returns the node ID used in depends_on lists and result lookups.

 operation must be the name of a Branch method: "communicate", "operate", "ReAct", "parse", etc.